Last Updated on June 22, 2023

 - Ketosis State implies intermittent fasting creates ketogenesis, which decreases blood pressure and fatty tissue.

 Intermittent fasting reduces risk factors for your heart

 Eating intermittently protects your heart by reducing cardiovascular risk factors.
 Minimizing them means you are less likely to have a heart problem in the future.
 Obesity is one of the most widespread factors.
-The research mentions a study during which people tried intermittent fasting and lost 6.5% of their body weight in 12 weeks.
-That’s how fasting and heart health become interrelated.

 Blood pressure is another factor.
 Researchers have found that it is possible to decrease blood pressure.
 Also, dyslipidemia is shown to be positively affected.

 It is also said that “Intermittent fasting also may improve the body’s response to a hormone called insulin.
 Insulin helps control blood sugar levels.
 Better cholesterol and blood sugar levels can lower the risk of weight gain and diabetes — two risk factors for heart disease.”

 However, we would recommend a doctor’s advice to start intermittent fasting if you have diabetes.

 There is no single way of applying it.
 The key thing is how you feel.
 If you believe there is a plan that will make you feel better, you can try it.
 If a plan makes you feel uneasy, you can leave it.
 You can customize your fasting or adopt one of the popular ways below:

 - Alternate-day fasting: In this method, you are supposed to eat as you wish one day, and the next day, you should completely fast or eat very little.

 - 5:2 fasting: It allows you to normally eat for five days and fast for two days a week.